 In some situations, a full address may not be all that helpful, like if you are vacationing with your dog in another province or country.
 In this case, a city and country may be enough to help someone get your dog back to you.

-An email address, provided it’s not overly long, is also a great answer to the question “what should I put on a dog tag?”
+An email address, provided it’s not overly long, is also a great answer to the question “what should I put on dog tags?”
 If someone can’t call you, email is a great way to go.
-Email also allows them to send you something, like a video or a picture, through email to verify that they have your pet without incurring any costs that may be associated with texting these multi-media messages.
+Email also allows them to send you something, like a video or a picture, through email to verify that they have your pet without incurring any costs that may be associated with texting these multi-media and social media messages.

-Many dog lovers forget medication when they’re considering what to put on a dog tag.
+Many dog lovers forget medication when they’re considering what to put on a dog.
 Especially given the variety of breeds out there, and how those breeds are made, it’s considerable that some pups have “built-in”, if you will, medical issues.